eclipse/kiso-testing/docs/examples/uds_auxiliary.rst

 UdsAuxiliary class (:py:class:`pykiso.lib.auxiliaries.udsaux.uds_auxiliary.UdsAuxiliary`) contained in uds_auxiliary.py is the main interface between user and all the behind implemented logic.
-This class defines usable keywords(methods) for scripters in order to send a uds request to the device under test (raw or configurable)...
+This class defines usable keywords(methods) for scripters in order to send uds requests to the device under test (raw or configurable)...

 Configuration
 =============